-This program is designed to be completed the 8 weeks directly before your hunting trip.
+This program is designed to be completed 8 weeks directly before your hunting trip.
+Week 8 in the plan is an unload/taper week.

 ***CAUTION: This is a very intense training program, designed for the serious backcountry big game hunter.
 If you are going on an outfitted trip, a more casual hunting trip, or are de-conditioned (not physically fit) this program is not appropriate for you.